phatblat/phatblat.github.io.bak/source/_posts/2015-02-04-communicating-between-an-ios-app-and-a-watch-extension.markdown

 This is simply a graphical representation of the summary presented in a [Developer Forums thread](https://devforums.apple.com/thread/256667?tstart=0).

 The real gem in this is that Darwin notifications (`CFNotificationCenterGetDarwinNotifyCenter`) can be used to notify the other processes that there is new data available in the shared container.
 I haven't worked with Darwin notifications before, but the big difference from NSNotifications is that you can't pass any data along with it, just an identifier.
+Oh, and they are inter-process, which is essential for this type of communication.

 Note that "write data to shared container" includes any API that writes out files - just point it inside the NSURL returned `-[NSFileManager containerURLForSecurityApplicationGroupIdentifier:]`.

+## openParentApplication:reply:

+Added in beta 3, this method and the corresponding `application:handleWatchKitExtensionRequest:reply:` UIApplicationDelegate method provides a unique option for WatchKit extensions.
+It is the only way to explicitly wake up the containing iOS app from an Apple Watch if it is suspended or not running, but note that the iOS app is awoken _in the background_.
+The `reply` block allows the iOS app to return a small amount of data to the WatchKit extension, but care must be taken with it.
+You'll get a warning if the logic on the iOS app side doesn't call the reply block.
+Also, ensure that the previous call to `openParentApplication:reply:` has finished before making another.
+I've had calls ignored because a previous one was in flight.

 ## NSUserDefaults